-- Students shall be fully engaged in class and stanot engage themselves in activities that may disrupt the class. - Students shall bear the responsibility of seeking academic and administrative assistance for faculty and admin staff which give them help in meeting their major and course requirements. - Students shall contact their academic advisor at least once a semester to seek help related to course registration, study plan review and other academic related subject matters. - Students shall ensure their completion of their degree requirements through meeting the academic and administrative graduation requirements. - ☐ Students shall bear the responsibility of all classes missed due to any reasonable and non-reasonable excuses.
+- about the university policies and other important information. - Students shall respect and abide completely by the university codes of conduct. - Students shall be fully engaged in class and stand engage themselves in activities that may disrupt the class. - Students shall bear the responsibility of seeking academic and administrative assistance for faculty and admin staff which give them help in meeting their major and course requirements. - Students shall contact their academic advisor at least once a semester to seek help related to course registration, study plan review and other academic related subject matters. - Students shall ensure their completion of their degree requirements through meeting the academic and administrative graduation requirements. - ☐ Students shall bear the responsibility of all classes missed due to any reasonable and non-reasonable excuses.